elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

             OTEL_EXPORTER_OTLP_ENDPOINT:           http://opentelemetry-kube-stack-daemon-collector.opentelemetry-operator-system.svc.cluster.local:4318
       ...
       ```

+      Ensure the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` points to a valid endpoint and there's network communication between the Pod and the endpoint.

     - The Pod has an `EmptyDir` volume named `opentelemetry-auto-instrumentation-nodejs` mounted in both the main and the init containers in path `/otel-auto-instrumentation-nodejs`.